krishang118/Uncertainty-Aware-RUL-Prediction/README.md

 # Uncertainty-Aware Deep Learning for Turbofan Engine RUL Prediction

-A novel deep learning framework for Remaining Useful Life (RUL) prediction in turbofan engines that learns aleatoric uncertainty directly through probabilistic modeling, achieving breakthrough critical zone performance with RMSE of 5-7 cycles for RUL ≤ 30.
+A novel deep learning framework for Remaining Useful Life (RUL) prediction in turbofan engines that learns aleatoric uncertainty directly through probabilistic modeling, achieving first reported critical zone performance with RMSE of 5-7 cycles for RUL ≤ 30.

 ## Overview

 This framework addresses critical limitations in the current literature by combining hierarchical deep learning with Bayesian uncertainty quantification.
-The architecture synergistically integrates multi-scale Inception blocks for temporal pattern extraction, bidirectional LSTM for sequential modeling, and a novel dual-level attention mechanism operating simultaneously on sensor and temporal dimensions.
+The architecture integrates multi-scale Inception blocks for temporal pattern extraction, bidirectional LSTM for sequential modeling, and a novel dual-level attention mechanism operating simultaneously on sensor and temporal dimensions.
 The innovation lies in the Bayesian output layer that predicts both mean RUL and variance, enabling the model to learn data-inherent uncertainty, an approach unexplored in existing CMAPSS literature.

 ### Dataset